-Lectures are held once a week starting in the first week.
-You are expected to have read the relevant material before coming to the lecture.
+You are expected to have read the relevant material before listening to the lecture.
 The lecture is designed to summarise the topic, explain concepts, stress important points and work through examples.
-You will gain more benefit from the lecture if you read the relevant section of the textbook and power point lecture slides.
+You will gain more benefit from the lecture if you read the relevant section of the textbook and powerpoint lecture slides.

 Membership of tutorial classes is to be finalised by the end of the first week of semester.
 Students wishing to swap between tutorial classes after this time are required to present their case to the Lecturer-in-Charge, but should be aware that such a request may not be approved.

 Tutorials are an important component of your learning in this course.
 The communication skills developed in tutorials by regularly and actively participating in discussions are considered to be most important by the school and are highly regarded by employers and professional bodies.

 At the Masters level of study, you are much more responsible for the quality of your learning than an undergraduate student.
 Consequently, at this level of study the emphasis is upon active rather than passive learning.
 It is expected that each student will actively involve him/herself in the discussion during each tutorial.
 In general, a good participant will, among other things:

 - Take the initiative and lead the discussion on a question;

 - Be prepared to control the level of their involvement so that other class members can participate equally in the discussion;

 - Present their points in a structured manner with reference to relevant accounting standards, readings and research evidence;

 - Be prepared to accept and explore alternative viewpoints;

 - Be willing to go beyond the suggested readings and resources and use their initiative to present other topical material as examples, e.g., recent newspaper articles;